Bunny Maloney: Recurring

-A brown badger, who resides in the ProtecTeam's headquarters that he communicates within a small, light blue hologram.
+A tanuki who resides in the ProtecTeam's headquarters that he communicates within a small, light blue hologram.
 Stan is nerdy, especially with technology, and the most level-headed – however, he also has a sillier side shown in "Stan's Perfect Match", and his solitude may have made him attached to the idea of a potential girlfriend.
 He may help Bunny, Candy and Jean-François out and investigate what's happening.
 Sometimes, he's wrongfully roped into a conflict.
-His name is a pun on the tanuki.
+His name is a pun on tanuki.